-A. To provide awareness and increase knowledge in the provisions for formula funding for student needs, transportation and facilities.
+A. To provide awareness and increase knowledge in the provisions for the WSU funding formula for student needs, transportation and facilities.

 VIII.
 Personnel Matters

 A. To increase awareness with regard to personnel matters.
 Hiring, firing, renewals, non-renewals and other personnel related changes.